Troubleshooting

 Try explicitly specifying the security method

-Similarly, older versions of Windows may not support NLA or TLS by default, and Guacamole's initial security negotiation may fail unless the older "RDP" security method is explicitly selected.
-In older versions of Guacamole, the "RDP" security method was the default.
+Similarly, older versions of Windows may not support NLA or TLS by default, and Keeper's initial security negotiation may fail unless the older "RDP" security method is explicitly selected.

 Try disabling validation of the RDP server certificate